 FRESH OFF THE FARM

 IS WHAT WE DO

-Fresh local produce will be the centerpiece of what is offered In this new facility and the timing is perfect as we approach the peak of the summer growing season.
-Right now, a variety of Boone Hall Farms produce is being picked fresh daily and available on the same day.
+Fresh local produce is the centerpiece of what is offered In this new facility.
+A variety of Boone Hall Farms produce is picked fresh daily in season and available on the same day.
 Top notch produce from our agricultural partners located close by will also be featured.
 Can you say Mac’s Pride peaches?

 While customers are shopping for their produce, they will also have the opportunity to pick up some of our signature jams, jellies, salsas, sauces, juices, and more that are available for sale along with select souvenirs and gifts.

 DAYS AND HOURS OF OPERATION